Award: Associate of Applied Science

 - Documentation of their participation at an Information Session, which are offered monthly in the fall and spring semesters.

 Because the nursing program addresses the educational needs of a variety of students with a variety of experiences and prior education, a limited number of entering class positions are designated for prospective high school graduates.
-Interested high school sophomores should see their counselors in the spring of their sophomore year.
-Interested high school juniors should see their counselors in the fall of their junior year.
-All others should schedule an appointment with the Program Dean (firstname.lastname@example.org).
+Interested high school students should consult with their guidance counselor.

-THE NURSING PROGRAM PARTICIPATES IN A SELECTIVE ADMISSIONS PROCESS.
-In the event that there are more applicants for the NURING programs than there are slots, a selective admissions process outlined below will take effect.
-DEADLINE FOR SUBMITTING ALL REQUIRED INFORMATION TO BE CONSIDERED FOR ADMISSION IS FEBRUARY 23 for ADN Program and NOVEMBER 17, 2017 for the Advanced Placement Program (formerly the Bridge Program) for the upcoming school year.
+In the event that there are more applicants for the Nursing programs than there are slots, a selective admissions process will take effect.
+Deadline for submitting all required information to be considered for admission is February 24 for the upcoming school year.

 - Competency in English and Math Essentials MTE 1-5 for ADN and MTE 1-3 for PN as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required MTE and/or ENF units or equivalent.